Welcome to the Hudson-Mohawk Volunteer Firefighters Association

 The 2nd Annual Convention of the Albany County Volunteer Firemen's Association was also held at Menands in August, 1929.
 There was much discussion regarding Rensselaer and Schenectady Counties joining the Association.
 These counties were voted in and the Association's name was changed to the Hudson Mohawk Valleys Volunteer Firemen's Association.

-The 3rd Annual Convention of the Hudson Mohawk Valleys Volunteer Firemen's Association was held in Schenectady at Company No.10 quarters in July, 1930.
+The 3rd Annual Convention of the Hudson-Mohawk Valleys Volunteer Firefighters Association was held in Schenectady at Company No.10 quarters in July, 1930.
 The word "Valleys" was dropped from the Associations title.

-The 10th Annual Convention of the Hudson Mohawk Volunteer Firemen's Association was held at the Delmar Fire Department in July, 1937.
+The 10th Annual Convention of the Hudson-Mohawk Volunteer Firefighters Association was held at the Delmar Fire Department in July, 1937.
 Permission was requested by Raymond v.
-Sutherland on behalf of his daughter Mrs. Delores S. Meyers to form a Ladies Auxiliary to the Hudson Mohawk Volunteer Firemen's Association (In October, 1937 at the Fuller Road Fire Department, the Ladies Auxiliary was organized and Mrs. Delores S. Meyers was elected as the first president).
+Sutherland on behalf of his daughter Mrs. Delores S. Meyers to form a Ladies Auxiliary to the Hudson-Mohawk Volunteer Firefighters Association (In October, 1937 at the Fuller Road Fire Department, the Ladies Auxiliary was organized and Mrs. Delores S. Meyers was elected as the first president).
 Our slogan was to have 100 member companies and 1000 individual members.
 The "Resume" paper was approved for publication.
 This paper outlined what had transpired at meetings and where the next meeting was to be held.
 In November, 1948, the "Boosterline" replaced the "Resume" and is still published by the Association today.
 The paper features articles, upcoming events and news from member companies and associations located throughout the Hudson- Mohawk Volunteer Firefighters Association and Ladies Auxiliary region.